megabyte0x/megabyte0x/README.md

 ---

-- Building Indexers for fetching requried data from different Blockchains.
+- Building indexers to fetch required data from different blockchains.
-- Building 10+ APIs provide reputation data of a User, DAO, and many more.
+- Building 10+ APIs provides reputation data of a User, DAO, and many more.

 </details>